-The largest tool for a complete communication between cities, municipalities and citizens, Munipolis, changes its ownership structure.
-Current leader of the project Ondrej Svrcek is selling majority of his ownership to an investment firm of Jan Barta, Dusan Senkypl and David Holy Pale Fire Capital.
+The largest tool for complete communication between cities, municipalities and citizens, Munipolis, changes its ownership structure.
+The current leader of the project Ondrej Svrcek is selling the majority of his ownership to an investment firm of Jan Barta, Dušan Šenkypl and David Holy Pale Fire Capital.
 A transaction involving tens of millions CZK will enable Munipolis to finalise the last stages of development and significantly accelerate its global expansion.
 The new owners are open about their global ambitions.

 “It is our ambition to create the most useful tool for government communication, but also to start a revolution that changes perspective on smart communication in many countries.
 We offer a complex communication service with easy onboarding and a shared database of SMART citizen contacts.
 This is unique in the world”, says David Holy from Pale Fire Capital.

 “Our speed of innovation remains constant, we keep on innovating on many fronts – creating a database of smart contacts, which is one of the main pillars of Munipolis, connecting the majority of standard communication tools used by governments under one roof, as well as developing an ambitious social network where news from municipalities and neighbourhoods can be shared – which we aim to introduce until the end of this year.
 Already in the year 2021 we would like a third of governmental institutions to be using Munipolis, within 3 years, we would like our project to inspire the creation of pan-European standards for SMART communication”, says Ondrej Svrcek.

 What is Munipolis?

 Munipolis gives municipalities, cities and institutions one of the most modern tools for smart communication with citizens.
 It sends information using SMS, email or messages to mobile phones.
 It informs about energy shortages, about cultural events, but also about lost people and animals.
 It helps to solve faults across the Czech Republic and it involves citizens in current matters using surveys and participatory budgets.